My Published Works

 Tercules helps children navigate their own journey of understanding their strengths and perceived weaknesses, guiding them to find their perfect place in the world and in their families.
 This story also introduces young children to adjectives and alliteration using fun repetition.

-Reclaiming Hope: Overcoming the Challenges of Parenting Foster And Adopted Children: Available in Kindle and Paperback
+Reclaiming Hope: Overcoming the Challenges of Parenting Foster And Adopted Children

 Raising adopted and foster kids can be a strain on your marriage, your family, your finances and even your health.